Privacy Notice

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-This privacy notice does not apply to our employees, workers, volunteers, secondees and consultants.
+This privacy notice does not apply to our officers, employees, workers, volunteers, secondees and consultants.

-This version of our privacy notice was last updated on 9 June 2022.
+This version of our privacy notice was last updated in January 2026

 4. What personal data do we collect and process?